samharp/kotlin-web-site/docs/topics/opt-in-requirements.md

 ### Create opt-in requirement annotations

-If you want to require explicit consent to using your module's API, create an annotation class to use as an _opt-in requirement annotation_.
+If you want to require explicit consent to use your module's API, create an annotation class to use as an _opt-in requirement annotation_.
 This class must be annotated with [@RequiresOptIn](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-requires-opt-in/):

 ```kotlin